c4arl0s/Learn_C_onTheMacForOSXandiOS/README.md

 By convention, a variable's address is said to be the address of its first byte (the first byte is the byte with the lowest numbered address).
 If a variable uses memory locations 936 through 839, its address is 836 and its length is 4 bytes.

-Note: When a variable occupies more than 1 byte of memory, he bytes are always consecutive (next to each other in memory).
+**Note**: When a variable occupies more than 1 byte of memory, he bytes are always consecutive (next to each other in memory).
 You will never see an int whose byte adresses are 508, 509, 510 and 695.
 A variable's bytes are like family, they stick together.

 As we showed earlier, a variable's address is a lot like the library catalog number in a library book's catalog entry.
 Both act as pointers, one to  book on the library self and the other to a variable.
 From now on, when we use the term "pointer" with respect to a variable, we referring to the variable's address.